Nebraska Incorporation Services

 For each class or series, list the number of shares and the par value of each share.
 Par value (also called “face value”) is the price listed on stock certificates and is typically the lowest value at which the share will be traded.

 Your Nebraska registered agent can be an individual (like yourself) or a business (like Northwest).
-Tip: We’re fans of Northwest.
+Fun Fact: We’re fans of Northwest.

 This Nebraska street address is where your registered agent will be available to accept legal notifications on behalf of your corporation.
 Tip: Hire Northwest and our address will go here.